mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

   - Each object has a `pages` array of all sub pages to display.
 The `pages` array is ordered by the `order` frontMatter property and then alphabetically by `title`.
   - If available, the object may have a `levels` array, a unique list of levels options.
   - If available, the object may have a `languages` array, a unique list of language options.
-  - If available, the object may have `videos: true` to indicate that some of its sub pages have `video: true` in the frontMatter.
+  - If available, the object may have `videos: true` to show that one or more sub pages have `video: true` in the frontMatter.

 #### Sample